 JAPAN Forward interviewed PowerX CEO Masahiro Ito to discuss its pivotal role in advancing Japan's renewable energy landscape and its upcoming innovations.

-Masahiro Ito, President and CEO of PowerX at the company's headquarters in Minato-ku, September 5, 2024. (© JAPAN Forward by Hidemitsu Kaito)
+Masahiro Ito, CEO of energy startup PowerX on September 5 at the PowerX headquarters in Minato Ward, Tokyo. (©JAPAN Forward by Hidemitsu Kaito)

 Startup company PowerX is tackling critical global challenges by focusing on energy storage, advanced battery systems, and battery tankers.
 These innovations are vital for Japan's energy security, especially as the country strives to meet carbon neutrality goals by 2050.
 PowerX is gaining attention for its unique solutions, including large-scale battery systems and pioneering battery tankers — the first of their kind globally.